The Shrewsbury connection at Chasewater

 to work up an appetite for the buffet!).

-the cab, and were chain-driven by vertical cylinders
+cab, and were chain-driven by vertical cylinders geared to

-geared to provide a high tractive effort but a low top
+provide a high tractive effort but a low top speed.
+Some,

-speed.
-Some, like Cynthia, had a two-speed gearbox,
+like Cynthia, had a two-speed gearbox, providing a higher

-providing a higher top speed (around 13mph!) and a
+top speed (around 13mph!) and a lower tractive effort.

 Link: Chasewater Railway